IBM/event-automation/_connectors/kc-sink-ibm-mq/index.md

   - Messaging
 ---

-{{site.data.reuse.kafka-connect-mq-sink}} supports connecting to IBM MQ in both bindings and client mode, and offers both exactly-once and at-least-once delivery of data from IBM MQ to Apache Kafka.
+The {{site.data.reuse.kafka-connect-mq-sink}} supports connecting to IBM MQ in both bindings and client mode, and offers both exactly-once and at-least-once delivery of data from IBM MQ to Apache Kafka.